 WHEREAS, Enron North America Corp., a Delaware corporation (formerly known as Enron Capital & Trade Resources Corp.) (“ENA”), ENRON POWER MARKETING, INC. (“EPMI”) and/or ENRON CANADA CORP. (formerly known as Enron Capital & Trade Resources Canada Corp.) (“ECC”, and together with ENA and EPMI being hereinafter collectively referred to as the “Enron Parties” and individually as an “Enron Party”) have extended or will extend to e prime, inc., a Colorado corporation and an affiliate of Guarantor (“Counterparty”) certain credit, loans or advances;

-WHEREAS, Counterparty and ENA have entered into and/or will enter into one or more swap, option, or other financially-settled derivative transactions (the “Financial Transactions”), which Financial Transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements, including without limitation, the ISDA Master Agreement effective as of October 15, 1996, as the same may from time to time be modified, amended and supplemented (all such Financial Transactions and the agreements evidencing same, including without limitation, the ISDA Master Agreement, whether entered into prior to, on or after the date hereof, as the same may be modified, amended and supplemented, shall be herein referred to collectively as the “Financial Contracts”);
+WHEREAS, Counterparty and ENA have entered into and/or will enter into one or more swap, option, or other financially-settled derivative transactions (the “Financial Transactions”), which Financial Transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements, including without limitation, the ISDA Master Agreement dated effective as of October 15, 1996, as the same may from time to time be modified, amended and supplemented (all such Financial Transactions and the agreements evidencing same, including without limitation, the ISDA Master Agreement, whether entered into prior to, on or after the date hereof, as the same may be modified, amended and supplemented, shall be herein referred to collectively as the “Financial Contracts”);

 WHEREAS, Counterparty and EPMI have entered into and/or will enter into one or more power (including electrical energy capacity and/or products and services related thereto) transactions (the “Power Transactions”), which Power Transactions will be evidenced by one or more purchase and sale agreements, confirmations and/or master agreements, including without limitation, the Bilateral Enabling Agreement dated October 15, 1996 (the “Bilateral Agreement”), as the same may from time to time be modified, amended and supplemented (all such Power Transactions and the agreements evidencing same, including without limitation, the Bilateral Agreement, whether entered into prior to, on or after the date hereof, as the same may be modified, amended and supplemented, shall be herein referred to collectively as the “Power Contracts”) ;

-WHEREAS, Counterparty and ENA and/or ECC have entered into and/or will enter into one or more gas, crude oil and/or other petroleum product transactions (the “Commodity Transactions”, and together with the Financial Transactions and the Power Transactions being hereinafter collectively referred to as the “Transactions”), which Commodity Transactions will be evidenced by one or more purchase and sale agreements, confirmations and/or master agreements, including without limitation, the Enfolio Master Firm Purchase/Sale Agreement dated November 1, 1996 (the “Enfolio Agreement”) and the Base Contract for Short-Term Sale and Purchase of Natural Gas dated July 1, 1999 between Counterparty and Columbia Energy Marketing Corporation (“Columbia”), the rights to which were acquired by ENA under that certain Purchase and Sale Agreement dated November 22, 1999 between ENA and Columbia (the “GISB”), whereby Columbia agreed to sell ENA various assets related to Sellers’ wholesale gas and electric trading and marketing operations , as the same may from time to time be modified, amended and supplemented (all such Commodity Transactions and the agreements evidencing same, including without limitation, the Enfolio Agreement and the GISB, whether entered into prior to, on or after the date hereof, as the same may be modified, amended and supplemented, shall be herein referred to collectively as the “Physical Contracts” and together with the Financial Contracts and the Power Contracts being hereinafter collectively referred to as the “Contracts”);
+WHEREAS, Counterparty and ENA and/or ECC have entered into and/or will enter into one or more gas, crude oil and/or other petroleum product transactions (the “Commodity Transactions”, and together with the Financial Transactions and the Power Transactions being hereinafter collectively referred to as the “Transactions”), which Commodity Transactions will be evidenced by one or more purchase and sale agreements, confirmations and/or master agreements, including without limitation, the Enfolio Master Firm Purchase/Sale Agreement dated November 1, 1996 by and between Counterparty and ENA (the “Enfolio Agreement”) and the Base Contract for Short-Term Sale and Purchase of Natural Gas dated July 1, 1999 between Counterparty and Columbia Energy Marketing Corporation (“Columbia”), the rights to which were acquired by ENA under that certain Purchase and Sale Agreement dated November 22, 1999 between ENA and Columbia (the “GISB”), whereby Columbia agreed to sell ENA various assets related to Sellers’ wholesale gas and electric trading and marketing operations , as the same may from time to time be modified, amended and supplemented (all such Commodity Transactions and the agreements evidencing same, including without limitation, the Enfolio Agreement and the GISB, whether entered into prior to, on or after the date hereof, as the same may be modified, amended and supplemented, shall be herein referred to collectively as the “Physical Contracts” and together with the Financial Contracts and the Power Contracts being hereinafter collectively referred to as the “Contracts”);